pnp/cli-microsoft365/docs/docs/contribute/new-command/build-command-logic.md

     if (this.verbose) {
       logger.logToStderr(`Retrieving information for group in site at ${args.options.webUrl}...`);
     }

     // Command implementation goes here
   }
 }
 ```

-## Option validation
+## Option Validation

-The options that are passed along won't always be correct from the first, so instead of passing faulty values to the required API, we can write option validation that runs before `commandAction` is executed.
+The options that are passed along won't always be correct from the first attempt.
+So instead of passing faulty values to the required API, we can write option validation that runs before `commandAction` is executed.
 This can be done in the method `initValidators`.
-Conditions can be written here to validate the option values and return an error when it's faulty.
-Once again, there are already several validation methods you can make use of to check some common options. e.g. `validation.isValidSharePointUrl(...)`.
+Conditions can be written here to validate the option values and return an error when they're faulty.
+Once again, there are already several validation methods you can make use of to check some common options, e.g., `validation.isValidSharePointUrl(...)`.

 ```ts title="group-get.ts"
 // ...